History of Kanban

 Mary and Tom Poppendieck

 Marry and Tom Poppendieck were among the first people who embraced and spread the knowledge about Toyota Production System methods applied to software development and knowledge work.
 They spoke at numerous conferences and published books covering topics such as Value Stream Mapping, Queuing Theory, and Visual Workspace that lay at the foundation of Kanban.

 Karl first heard about the Kanban method at the Agile 2007 conference.
 In September 2007, as a Yahoo!
 Engineering Program Manager, Karl introduced Kanban to his team, as a solution to the Sprint length problem in Scrum methodology.
 This implementation was highly successful, and Karl became one of the first and most prominent proponents of the Kanban method.

 These initial successes have driven wider attention to Kanban.

 In 2008 a Yahoo! group kanbandev was formed to provide a ground to discuss and learn more about the use of virtual Kanban systems in software development, and it shortly grew to over 1000 members.
 Aaron Sanders, Alan Shalloway, Alisson Vale, Allan Kelly, Chris Shinkle, Corey Ladas, David Joyce, David Laribee, Derick Bailey, Eric Landes, Jeff Patton, Joe Arnold, Karl Scotland, Linda Cook, Matt Wynne, Mattias Skarin, and Rob Hathaway were prominent pioneers of the Kanban method.

 2009: Kanban gains momentum

 The truly golden year for Kanban was 2009.

-In May 2009 Lean Kanban conference, organized by David Anderson, took place at the Mandarin Oriental Hotel in Miami.
+In May, the 2009 Lean Kanban conference, organized by David Anderson, took place at the Mandarin Oriental Hotel in Miami.
 It featured the latest developments in the application of Lean Thinking to software development.

 Following the conference, an informal Limited WIP Society was formed, with the mission to unify and spread knowledge about the Kanban method.
-The society provided a platform for aggregation of articles on Kanban, which helped to spread awareness of the method further still.
+The society provided a platform for the aggregation of articles on Kanban, which helped to spread awareness of the method further still.

 In the summer of 2009, Jim Benson began publishing articles about Personal Kanban, which focused on applying Kanban principles to the organization of personal life, which later became a method of its own.